joshuavial/sustain/README.md

 List all the accounts which will have funds distributed to them along with the percentage of funds they will receive.
 If a dependency does not have a sustain.json file then it's weight will be set to 0.

 ### sustain balance
-Show the amount of bitcoins int he project account
+Show the amount of bitcoins in the project account

 ### sustain distribute
 Distribute all funds in project account to contributors.